-Shopping around for web hosting prices is a lot like choosing which restaurant at which to eat.
-You can spend $8 on a straightforward and delicious burger with all the fixings you enjoy — or you can pay $30 for all the fanciest ingredients that make your burger almost unrecognizable.
+Comparing web hosting prices is a lot like choosing a restaurant.
+You can spend $8 on a straightforward burger with all the fixings you enjoy — or you can pay $30 for all the fanciest ingredients that make your burger almost unrecognizable.

-As the competition in the affordable shared hosting industry continues to tighten, Hostinger somehow manages to give customers tons of extra features while still keeping prices among the lowest around.
+As the competition in the affordable shared hosting industry continues to tighten, Hostinger somehow manages to give customers tons of extra features while still keeping its website hosting cost among the lowest around.

 Bluehost allows for simple domain management, allowing users to track, transfer, or update domains in a centralized location.
 Unlimited email accounts are also included and come with filters, secure POP3, and third-party client compatibility, among other features.

 - Cheap shared hosting from a trusted provider

 - Ideal for hosting a WordPress website

 - FREE Weebly website builder and Cloudflare CDN

 - Unlimited traffic and 24/7 live chat support